cmlong/laundruino2/README.md

 Reports laundry cycle completion utilizing a wireless network and arduino

-The Laundruino 2

 The Laundruino 2 is a modification of the Laundruino created by Michael Clemens (http://github.com/exitnode).
 The Laundruino 2 reads the analog value from a photocell connected to an xbee module.
-The analog value is transmitted from xbee at the washer to the xbee on the arduino / ethernet sheild stack.
+The analog value is transmitted from xbee at the washer to the xbee on the arduino / ethernet sheild stack (some xbee code used from Robert Faludi's 'Building Wireless Sensor Networks' book).
 Currently the ethernet shield is running as a web server per Michael Clemens's design.

 TODO